CES 2022 returns "home" to Las Vegas with innovations to solve global health, safety and global challenges - ExBulletin

 Media Days featured 14 press conferences from top exhibitors who unveiled their products before the showfloor opened and announced company news.

-With AskPolly enabled by Advanced Symbolics Inc. AI, businesses can predict what consumers will buy in the future.
-The Pharaoh O2 Massage Chair, the winner of the Body Friend CES2022 Innovation Award, uses medical oxygen technology to reduce fatigue.
-Bosch This smart connected bike solution was selected as the winner of the CES2022 Innovation Awards.
-Using a Canon VR headset, Kokomo’s immersive calling technology transfers the caller to the creator’s view in real time.
-Doosan Bobcat The first all-electric Bobcat T7X compact truck loader eliminates hydraulic pressure and components.
-HisenseHisense’s 2022 ULED TV promises high brightness combined with 1,200 zone LED local dimming.
-Hyundai’s plug-and-drive robot modules enable unlimited movement of inanimate objects.
-Indie Autonomous Challenge On January 7th, at the Las Vegas Motor Speedway, a competing university team advances the technology of self-driving cars.
-The Intel 12th Generation Intel Core Mobile Processor redefines the multi-core architecture of laptop PCs.
-The fully autonomous 8R410 tractor, controlled via a John Deere smartphone, includes 12 stereo cameras and a Nvidia GPU.
-LG Electronics Smallest (42-inch) and Largest (97-inch) OLED displays.
-OLED.EX enables transparent and flexible ultra-thin displays.
-The Ottonomy Autonomous Delivery Robot is perfect for restaurants looking for a human-free carveside or courier solution.
 The Qualcomm Snapdragon digital chassis platform includes advanced transportation assistance from cellular vehicles to everything, and an infotainment cockpit.

 The Sony BRAVIA XR A95K is the first quantum dot OLED TV with 4K resolution and 55-inch and 65-inch display sizes.

 Visit CES.tech to get live updates from CES2022, including keynotes, sessions, product announcements, and showfloor coverage.
-Download CESb-rolland View high resolution image gallery here.
+Download CES b-roll and view the high resolution image gallery here.

-To see some of the industry visionaries who will be speaking at CES 2022, please visit our Featured Speakers page.
+Check out the Featured Speakers page to see some of the industry visionaries who will be speaking at CES2022.

 The CES app has everything you need to plan and navigate to CES 2022.
 Search for “CES2022” in the app store or visit CES.tech/CESApp to download the CES2022 app.

 About CES: CES is the world’s most influential technology event, a groundbreaking technology and global innovator testing ground.
 This is where the world’s largest brands do business and meet new partners, with the sharpest innovators on stage.
 CES is owned and manufactured by the Consumer Technology Association (CTA) and has all aspects of the technology sector.
 CES 2022 will be held directly in Las Vegas and will be held digitally from January 5th to 7th, 2022.
-Check out CES.tech for more details and follow CESonsocial.
+Find out more on CES.tech and follow CES socially.

 About the Consumer Technology Association: As the largest technology industry association in North America, CTA is a technology division.
 Our members are world-leading innovators, from startups to global brands, supporting the work of more than 18 million Americans.
 CTA owns CES and hosts the world’s most influential technical events.
 Find us at CTA.tech.
 Follow @CTAtech